irene-strigo/aveji-landing/README.md

 # Description
- Projekt of a web page for a furniture workshop
+ Project of a web page for a furniture workshop
 # Deploy link
 https://inquisitive-vacherin-a5402f.netlify.app/